joolp/Notes/Translation Theory/Chapter 7/index.md

 Approaches arise from models that focus on partial aspects: due to practical limitation and sheer complexity of the task

 Practical concerns about implementation: hard for non-creator -> people in need create their own.

+Difficulties in designing a system:
+- Multiple views of translation.
+- Multiple purposes of evaluation.
+- The criteria used for evaluation are unclear or unstated.
+- Many approaches are difficult to apply.
+- Not comprehensive enough; focus on partial aspects of translation.